uqrmaie1/smtpred/README.md

 ## r<sub>G</sub> file

 A file that contains genetic correlation (r<sub>G</sub>) estimates of each trait (option ```--rgfile```).
 This file has no header and three columns: Trait 1, Trait 2 and r<sub>G</sub>.
 Alternatively genetic correlation input can be provided directly using the option ```--rg```.

+## Order of traits

+The order of traits is important, because by default (without the ```--alltraits``` option) the program will create a multi-trait predictor for the first trait.
+The order of traits is taken from the score file or beta file, or otherwise from the h<sup>2</sup> file or otherwise from the Sample size file.
+If none of these files have been provided as input, they will be sorted alphabetically if the score path or beta path option are specified.

 Output formats